**Alt text:** A woman in a gray sweater is smiling at her laptop while working at a wooden table with a cup and a notebook nearby.

 4. Network and Build Relationships

 Networking plays a huge role in breaking into major outlets.
 Attend writing workshops, engage with journalists on social media, and try to make genuine connections with editors.
-The more you network, the more likely it is that someone will suggest you for a writing opportunity.
+The more you network, the more likely it is that someone will recommend you for a writing opportunity.

-Truth: The Vistas From Writer to Contributor
+Conclusion: The Vistas From Writer to Contributor

 Start Motion Media Resources